 Don’t over-do it

 The after effects of too much scotch whisky are well documented.
-I may even have suffered from this myself once or twice.

 Less painful (although still a pain to deal with) is the over-subscription of ISAs.
 Whilst there’s no limit on the amount of different ISAs you can own in general, you cannot pay into more than one of the same type of ISA in any tax year.